-Chapter 14 Section 13 of the Higher Education Ordinance provides that teaching staff are employed through a decision by the president.
+Chapter 14 Section 13 of the Higher Education Ordinance provides that teachers are employed through a decision by the president.
 This also applies to decisions made due to an application for promotion, as stated in Section 12c of the same chapter.
 Decisions concerning the appointment of professors may not be delegated.

-Decisions on the employment of teaching staff other than professors are made as provided in the prevailing decision-making procedures and delegation rules.
+Decisions on the employment of teachers, other than professors are made as provided in the prevailing decision-making procedures and delegation rules.